SamuelS00/Blogs-Api/README.md

 npm install
 ```

-* *Then proceed with the creation of your .Env file to store your environment variables, this were the ones that i used:*
+* *Then proceed with the creation of your .Env file to store your environment variables, just like:*

 ```
 MYSQL_HOST=localhost